actsl/kiss_sdl/README.md

 following commands to compile either in Linux or macOS, or in Windows using MinGW.

+cmake . -G <Makefile style>

+make

-make -f kiss_makefile
+make install

-mingw32-make -f kiss_makefile

-The kiss_sdl project page is https://github.com/actsl/kiss_sdl .
+The SDL2_kiss project page is https://github.com/actsl/kiss_sdl .

 CREDITS